jeeliz/jeelizGlassesVTOWidget/README.md

 ## Features
 These are the main features of this widget :

-* real-time webcam glasses virtual tryon,
+* real-time webcam glasses virtual try on,
-* fallback to picture,
+* fallback to picture based virtual try on,
 * light reconstruction (ambient + directionnal),
 * very robust to all lighting conditions,
 * mobile friendly,